-This Head Start, located at the Beeville campus, provides care for children of CBC students, faculty, staff, and the community with priority given to enrolled students.
-It serves children from the ages of 18 months to five years.
-The center is staffed by certified and degreed child care providers and students enrolled in child development courses.
+The Head Start Center, located adjacent to the Beeville campus, provides care for children of CBC students, faculty, staff, and the community with priority given to enrolled students.
+It serves children from 18 months to five years of age.
+The center is staffed by certified and degreed childcare providers and students enrolled in child development courses.
 Childhood and Education students work with and observe the children to integrate practical experience with skills learned in the classroom.
 The child development program, the staff, and facility meet state and federal requirements.
 Financial support may be available for qualified students.
-Please contact the Financial Aid Office for more information.
-Hours of operation: 7 a.m.-6:00 p.m.
-Monday-Thursday, Friday 8 a.m.- 5:00 p.m.
+Contact the Financial Aid Office for more information.
+Hours of operation are 7 a.m. until 6:00 p.m.
+Monday through Thursday and Friday from 8 a.m. until 5:00 p.m.